gurinina/2025_IntroR_and_RStudio/lessons/13-boxplot_exercise.md

 A boxplot provides a graphical view of the distribution of data based on a five number summary:

-* The top and bottom of the box represent the (1) first and (2) third quartiles (25th and 75th percentiles, respectively).
+* The top and bottom of the box represent the (1) first and (2) third quartiles (25th and 75th percentiles, respectively), also known as Q1 and Q3.

 * The line inside the box represents the (3) median (50th percentile).